-HIV pre-exposure prophylaxis (PrEP) helps prevent HIV in people who have a very high risk of getting the virus.
-It is taken as a pill once a day.
+HIV pre-exposure prophylaxis (PrEP) helps prevent HIV in people who may be more likely to come into contact with the virus.
+It is taken as a pill 1 time every day.

 People with very low levels of HIV in their blood have an undetectable viral load.
-This means that standard tests don’t detect that they have HIV.
-If your partner has an undetectable viral load, they won’t pass HIV to you.
-This is called U=U which means HIV that is undetectable is untransmissible and can’t be passed from one person to another.
+This means that the level of HIV in their blood is so low that a viral load test won’t detect that they have HIV.
+If your partner has an undetectable viral load, they won’t pass HIV to you through sexual activity.
+This is called U=U which means HIV that is undetectable is untransmissible and can’t be passed from one person to another through sexual activity.

 HIV PrEP lowers the risk of getting HIV from sexual activity by more than 95% when it’s taken every day.
-It uses tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC) (a combination of medicines that is also called TDF/FTC or Truvada) and are the same medicines used to treat HIV.
+It uses tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC) (a combination of medicines that is also called TDF/FTC or Truvada).
+These are the same medicines used to treat HIV.
 HIV PrEP stops the virus from making copies of itself (multiplying).

-HIV PrEP works best to help lower your risk of getting HIV when you also talk openly with your sex partners about their HIV status, use condoms, and have regular STI testing.
+HIV PrEP works best to help prevent HIV when you also talk openly with your sex partners about their HIV status, use condoms, and have regular testing for sexually transmitted infections (STIs).

 The most common side effects of HIV PrEP include:

 Most of these side effects are mild and get better in a few weeks.
-If side effects bother you, change the time of day you take your medicine or try taking it with food.
+If side effects bother you, change the time of day you take HIV PrEP or try taking it with food.

 In rare cases, HIV PrEP may cause damage to bone or kidneys.
 This damage tends to be mild and will get better after you stop HIV PrEP.

-For more information about sexual health, call Health Link at 811 or visit:
+For more information about HIV PrEP and sexual health, call Health Link at 811 or visit:

 Author: Provincial STI Program, Communicable Disease Control AHS